 A brass lamp was hanging in the middle that had a horse with a rider carved on it.
 Now I would have passed it as another metal piece.
 But the guide explained its ball-bearing mechanism that keeps the horse and the rider facing in one direction irrespective of the way the wind blows.
 It was interesting.
-This was followed by Maghony wood paintings in natural colors of none other than Padmanabhaswamy in his lying down pose of Padmanabhaswamy temple.
+This was followed by Maghony wood paintings in natural colors of none other than Padmanabhaswamy in his lying down pose at Padmanabhaswamy temple.

 A narrow flight of stairs took us to the first floor.
 That is where the Mantrashala or the meeting place of the king.
-Again completely made in dark teak wood, this had Chinese style windows with a bench-like structure all around to sit.
-Seats for landlords were earmarked as per their status in the state in those times.
+Again completely made in dark teak wood, this had Chinese-style windows with a bench-like structure all around to sit.
+Seats for landlords were earmarked as per their status in the state at those times.
 The lower panel of wooden windows can be opened in such a way that it would naturally cool the interiors.
 Also, they could be sprinkled with perfumed water.
-The ceiling of the kings meeting room had 9 lotus flowers exquisitely carved.
+The ceiling of the king’s meeting room had 9 lotus flowers exquisitely carved.
 We were told that 9 was considered an auspicious number by the family.

 Ottupura or Dining hall